Haldia–Asansol Express

-The Haldia–Asansol Express is an Express train belonging to Eastern Railway zone that runs between and in India.
-It is currently being operated with 13501/13502 train numbers on six days in a week basis.
+The Haldia–Asansol Superfast Express is an Superfast Express train belonging to Eastern Railway zone that runs between and in India.
+It is currently being operated with 22329/22330 train numbers on six days in a week basis.

 Service

-The 22329/Haldia–Asansol Express has an average speed of 49 km/h and covers 324 km in 6h 35m.
-The 22330/Asansol–Haldia Express has an average speed of 49 km/h and covers 324 km in 6h 35m.
+The 22329/Haldia–Asansol Superfast Express has an average speed of 49 km/h and covers 324 km in 6h 35m.
+The 22330/Asansol–Haldia Superfast Express has an average speed of 49 km/h and covers 324 km in 6h 35m.

 Route and stops

 The important stops of the train are: